ako-precious/cooking-app/resources/markdown/terms.md

 </ul>

 Our platform is in its early stages, and many of our student cooks share apartments, making it challenging to meet traditional commercial kitchen inspection standards.
-By placing an order with Ounjemi, you confirm your understanding and acceptance of these terms.
+By placing an order with Mymealni, you confirm your understanding and acceptance of these terms.

 <br>
 <h2>6.
 Contact and Support</h2>

 If you have any questions, concerns, or feedback, please do not hesitate to contact us at this <a
-                                    href="mailto:messages@ounjemi.com"
+                                    href="mailto:messages@Mymealni.com"
                                     class="text-oynx dark:text-snow transition hover:opacity-75">
-Email Address </a> We are here to help and ensure you have a great experience with Ounjemi.
+Email Address </a> We are here to help and ensure you have a great experience with Mymealni.